wiru/Rest-Finder/README.md

 ### Installing

-Everything you need is in the package.json, so just a basic install from your package manager of choice will suffuce:
+Everything you need is in the package.json, so just a basic install from your package manager of choice will suffice:

 ```
 npm install